-The Heartworm, Dirofiliria immitis, is a parasitic roundworm (nematode).
-It is spread from host to host through, and only through, mosquito bites.
-It can only take one bite from a mosquito carrying the heartworm larvae to give your pet heartworm disease.
-Once bitten by an infected mosquito it takes seven months for the larvae to develop into mature heartworms.
+he Heartworm, Dirofilaria Immitis, is a parasitic roundworm (nematode).
+It is spread from host to host through mosquito bites.
+One bite alone from a mosquito carrying the heartworm larvae can infect your pet with Heartworm Disease.
+Once bitten by an infected mosquito, it takes seven months for the larvae to develop into mature heartworms.

-Heartworms in dogs can be treated by your Veterinarian if found in time, but the treatment can be dangerous.
+Heartworms in dogs can be treated by your Veterinarian if found in time, but this treatment can be risky.
 Treatment consists of two to three injections of Immiticide (an arsenic-based medication) spaced out over several months.
-Your dog will need to remain calm and rested for 4-6 weeks after each injection in order to reduce the chance of a pulmonary embolism.
-It is much easier, safer as well as less expensive to prevent heartworms than it is to treat them.
+Your dog will need to remain calm and rested for 4-6 weeks after each injection to reduce the chances of a pulmonary embolism.
+It is much easier, safer, more comfortable, and less expensive to prevent heartworms compared to treating them.